george-hawkins/arf-drone/binding.md

 Now that we've got the receiver connected to the Pixhawk you can provide it with power simply by connecting the Pixhawk to a USB port on your computer.
 After flashing its LEDs wildly, the Pixhawk will chirp loudly every time you connect it up via USB - but don't worry about that for the moment - you can safely plug it in and out without issue.
 When I say turn on or off the receiver below I just mean connect or disconnect the Pixhawk, that's powering it, from USB.

+Note: if you're using Mac or Linux there are no additional drivers that need to be installed for the Pixhawk.
+However if you're using Windows then I suggest at this point powering the Pixhawk from your computer while it's in sleep mode so that it won't go off trying to find drivers for it.
+If that isn't an option for some reason then flip forward to [`pixhawk-setup.md`](pixhawk-setup.md) and follow the instructions there for installing Mission Planner as this will also install the necessary Windows drivers.

 _Binding the receiver to the transmitter._
 <img width="512" src="images/assembly/receiver/binding.jpg">